Cambodian Rice Noodle Salad

 • In a CONTAINER, mix garlic, tamari, cooking wine, 2 tbsp syrup, 1 tbsp oil.

-• Optional add sesame oil, fish sauce.
+• Optional use sesame oil and fish sauce.

 • Stir in Banh Mi Spices.